jciannuzzi/ptct-african-marketplace-backend/README.md

 ### POST and PUT Data formats

+All of the following can only be done by business owner accounts.
+The token you recieve will have the information needed to determine if the logged in User is a business owner or not. <br/>

 When you send a Post request to /api/market/stores or you send a Put request to /api/market/stores/:store_id format as follows:

 ```js